-This smaller of the ornamental landscaping trees is the hardiest of the species in this country, it is slow growing and resistant to disease.
-A hardy accent tree for small landscapes, featuring showy clusters of white flowers in spring followed by bright scarlet berries lasting into winter; attractive compound leaves turn red and orange in fall; needs well drained soil, resistant to fireblight.
+The Showy Mountain Ash is the smaller of the ornamental landscaping trees and the hardiest of the species in this country, it is slow-growing and resistant to disease.
+A hardy accent tree for small landscapes, featuring showy clusters of white flowers in spring followed by bright scarlet berries lasting into winter; attractive compound leaves turn red and orange in fall; needs well-drained soil, resistant to fireblight.

 Showy Mountain Ash is a dense multi-stemmed deciduous tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.